WarioWare: Twisted!: European release

 Despite initially being announced for a European release, WarioWare: Twisted! has never been released in Europe.

 After its Australian and North American releases, WarioWare: Twisted! was originally scheduled to be released in Europe on June 24, 2005.
 It was later delayed to September 2005, then to February 24, 2006, then to December 8, 2006.
 Nintendo of Europe later changed its release date to "TBD" on the company's website.
-In the January 2008 issue of the Official Nintendo Magazine, in the "Ask Nintendo" section, a representative for Nintendo of Europe stated that the delay was because Twisted! was still undergoing the compulsory LGA testing and approval for Europe.
+In the January 2008 issue of Official Nintendo Magazine, in the "Ask Nintendo" section, a representative for Nintendo of Europe stated that the delay was because Twisted! was still undergoing the compulsory LGA testing and approval for Europe.
 Near the end of 2008, however, with still no release in the region, Nintendo removed the page for the game from its European website, following the discontinuation of the Game Boy Advance.

-Contrary to a popular rumor that the lack of a European release is due to the Game Boy Advance's gyroscope using mercury, it uses a piezoelectric gyroscope that does not contain mercury.
+Contrary to a popular rumor that the lack of a European release is due to the game cartridge's gyroscope using mercury, it uses a piezoelectric gyroscope that does not contain mercury.
 European copies of the 2008 Wii game Super Smash Bros.
 Brawl list the title in the GBA section of the included database of Nintendo games as "Not released".

 Reception

+WarioWare: Twisted! received "generally favorable reviews", according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of 36 out of 40.
+GamePro called it "an odd and amusing challenge.
+It is simply twisted."
+Electronic Gaming Monthly gave it universal acclaim while it was still in development.

-WarioWare: Twisted! has an aggregate 88/100 rating on Metacritic.
-Craig Harris from IGN channel named Twisted! the No. 1 GBA game of all time, and gave it a rating of 9.5/10.
-Jake Parr from Nintendo Life gave the game a rating of nine out of ten stars.
+IGN named Twisted! the No. 1 GBA game of all time, as well as its "GBA Game of the Month" for May 2005.